 - Understanding your efficiency to be able to improve processes and procedures on an ongoing basis.

-To achieve these objectives, there are five critical design principles can be utilised:
+To achieve these objectives, there are five critical design principles can be utilized:

 - Perform operations as code, so you can apply engineering principles to your entire cloud environment.
 Applications, infrastructure, and so on, can all be defined as code and updated as code.